Standish Neighbourhood Plan – Final Draft Plan

 - Standish Village Masterplan was a report that showed how Aecom believes Standish village centre could be improved.
 We have used some of the ideas within the Masterplan to create policies in the draft Neighbourhood Plan but have discounted others.
 The Masterplan is only a starting point in how to make the centre of Standish better.
 Read the report here.

-You can read the original draft plan, which was changed after Regulation 14 consultation, here
+You can read the original draft plan, which was was consulted upon for Regulation 14 consultation, here.

 If you have any questions about Standish Neighbourhood Plan or its associated documents, please email firstname.lastname@example.org